Masters in Social Work

 Admission to the MSW program is competitive.
 We have many more applicants than we can accept in a given year’s class.
-We encourage you to attend the information sessions and discuss with the co-chairs of the admissions committee how you might present the strongest application possible.
-Since an offer of admission can never be assured, you should also consider other options such as applying to other programs (MSW or related areas).
+We encourage you to attend the information sessions.
+Since an offer of admission can never be assured, you should also consider other options such as applying to other programs.
 If you do not receive an offer of admission, you might consider further strengthening of your academic or work/volunteer experience records.

 We do not have “rolling” or “early admissions” so there is no specific advantage to submitting your application packet earlier in the application period.
 You should use the time you need to put together the strongest materials possible and submit it by the deadline.

 After the admissions committee has reviewed all of the applications, you will be notified of their decision by regular mail; no information is given over the telephone.

 Note: The notification will be sent to the mailing address on record on your university application unless we receive written notice from you of a change of in address.